mikkokotola/webcodingforbeginners/README.md

 ![Titles inserted](./pics/titles.png)

 ## Our aim: Walking skeleton, MVP
 Our aim will be to get a minimal working version of the application as soon as possible.
 This is almost always the preferred approach to building an application.
 A minimal version that has all the needed parts is sometimes called the **Walking skeleton**.
 It has all the body parts but not much flesh around the bones.
-The reason for this approach is that it's easier to get the different part to work together if it's done early on.
+The reason for this approach is that it's easier to get the different parts to work together if it's done early on.
 Once we have all the needed parts and we know they work together, it's much less risky to add functionality and make the different parts prettier.

 Our walking skeleton will have